Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 This is a project made with React states by fetching and posting data to an API.
-Like a 'Twitter' version posting only Happy Thoughts.
+It is like a 'Twitter' version - posting only Happy Thoughts.

 ## The Problem